GibraltarSoftware/Gibraltar.Agent.EntityFramework/README.md

 To activate the agent it isn't enough to simply deploy it with your project, you need to make one call to register it with Entity Framework.
-The call can be made multiple times safely (and without causing a dobule regsitration).
+The call can be made multiple times safely (and without causing a double registration).
 Once registered with Entity Framework it will automatically record information for every EF 6.0 context in the application domain.

 ```C#